SomeCristi/kanbany_api/README.md

 \
 The flow of creation is boards -> columns -> tasks\.
 For this 3 resources all CRUD operations are available, besides DELETE for boards.
 When a board is created the admin that created it will be assigned as a member automatically.
 The user has to be a member of the board to change anything on the boards, columns, tasks, or board members.\
 \
+The order of tasks on a column and of columns on a board starts from 1 and must be unique (e.g. there won't be two task orders with the same value on the same column).
+There is no validation to check the uniqueness because, when changing values, there might be two equal values before the process of rearranging the rest has finished.
+Moreover, tasks and columns can't be moved to another board.\
+\
 Columns can be moved left and right with how many position the user wants but the column order sent must be between 0 and the biggest column order on the respective board, otherwise a valdiation will fail.
 When a column is moved, it's order is changed and so is the order of the other columns  involved.
 For example: \
 \
 For `a b c d e f` -> move `b` to the 5th position ->`a c d e b f`\